clitetailor/react-epic/docs/BreakdownCookbook.md

 ## What about Redux?

 Redux is not bad at all.
 Actually, i have hated Redux before but now i love it.
 There are two things Redux force us to do (not Redux does for us as many people confuse).
-First is to Encapsulate the events stream so that we can recreate the actions stream on remote server and replay it (not undo it. the real undo is to caculate the previous state based on the current state. so that we have to do is to reverse the reducer and the actions stream to archive the real undo. what we usually do is to store the reference to the previous states and unpop it).
-The second is to put app logics together so that you have to design the system in its very own core.
-It is from Inside out (not Outside in as we usually do with Angular DI).
+First is to Encapsulate the actions stream so that we can recreate the actions on remote server and replay it (not undo it. the real undo is to caculate the previous state based on the current state. so that we have to reverse the reducer and the actions stream to archive this. what we usually do is to store the reference to the previous states and unpop it).
+The second benefit is that you have to put the app logics together so that you have to design the system in its very own core.
+From the Inside out, not Outside in as we usually do (But sometimes shared state is evil so do this with caution).

-The problems come to Redux is first, you can not lift the side-effects into Redux yourself.
+The problems come to Redux is first, it cannot lift the side-effects into Redux itself.
 That why we need Redux Saga, Redux Observable, etc. The second problem come to Redux is that it is so expensive to encapsulate every single actions in your app logic.
-Sometimes, actions stream is only to report errors so it's unnecessary to encapsulate all of theme.
+Sometimes, actions stream is only to report errors so it's unnecessary to encapsulate all of them.

 But you may miss Redux some day.
 So if you still love Redux, there're three solution to overcome this.
-The first is to use library like Redux Observer, MobX, Redux Saga.
+The first as we said is to use library like Redux Observer, MobX, Redux Saga, etc, ....
 The second solution is to lift Redux into RxJS.
 The third solution (You can guess) is to lift RxJS into Redux.
 Can it be?!

 The answer is yes.
 Imagine this is the reducer and how it swallows the actions stream: